 Under AB1197, emergency shelters must meet the definition of "Low Barrier Navigational Center" in Government Code Section 65660, which defines Low Barrier Navigation Center as a "Housing First, low-barrier, service-enriched shelter focused on moving people into permanent housing that provides temporary living facilities, while case managers connect individuals experiencing homelessness to income, public benefits, health services, shelter and housing.
-The City builds these emergency shelters pursuant to its "A Bridge Home" program, and this Project is part of the A Bridge Home program.
-That program is described as follows:
+The City builds and operates emergency shelters, such as this Project, to be operated as low barrier navigation centers consistent with Government Code Section 65660.

 Service-Enriched Shelter with Case Managers Connecting to Services.
 The requirements are met by this project for a "service-enriched shelter focused on moving people into permanent housing that provides temporary living facilities, while case managers connect families experiencing homelessness to income, public benefits, health services, shelter and housing."
-This project provides temporary housing through pallet shelters site, the lease and the operation of a shelter, with case managers staffing the facility that provide connections to these homeless family services and assistance for the occupants.
+This project provides temporary housing, with case managers staffing the facility that provide connections to homeless family services and assistance for the occupants.
 This is one of the fundamental purposes of this shelter project.
 For example, the project's programs include Trauma Informed Care policies and procedures that involve understanding, recognizing, and responding to the effects of all types of trauma.
 Trauma Informed Care also emphasizes physical, psychological and emotional safety for both families and providers, and helps families rebuild a sense of control and empowerment.
 Trauma Informed services take into account an understanding of trauma in all aspects of service delivery and place priority on the trauma survivor's safety, choice, and control.
 Trauma Informed Care services create a culture of nonviolence, learning, and collaboration.

-The A Bridge Home program shelters are operated by service providers coordinated with the Los Angeles Homeless Services Authority (LAHSA).
-This A Bridge Home will be operated on a property owned by the City of Los Angeles.
-The intention of this emergency A Bridge Home project is to provide persons experiencing homelessness with some stability, so that they can more easily maintain contact with housing navigation and/or case management services to facilitate safe and supportive housing placement.
+The shelter will be operated by service providers coordinated with the Los Angeles Homeless Services Authority (LAHSA).
+The intention of this emergency shelter project is to provide persons experiencing homelessness with some stability, so that they can more easily maintain contact with housing navigation and/or case management services to facilitate safe and supportive housing placement.

-Per LAHSA's 2018-2019 Bridge Housing Scope of Required Services (SRS), service providers that oversee an A Bridge Home shelter must provide case management services and develop a Housing Stability Plan with each person.
-A Bridge Home program implements a case management and service plan known as Housing-Focused Case Management and Support Services (HFCMSS).
+Per LAHSA's Crisis and Bridge Housing Scope of Required Services, which will be followed for operating the shelter in this project, service providers that oversee an emergency shelter must provide case management services and develop a Housing Stability Plan with each person.
+The shelter will program implement a case management and service plan known as Housing-Focused Case Management and Support Services (HFCMSS).
 HFCMSS includes but is not limited to: support with completing housing applications, accompanying the individual to housing appointments and/or leasing appointments, and other support associated with the housing placement process.
 The primary objective of HFCMSS is to extend support to individuals through an individualized case management relationship that will ultimately translate to increased housing stability.
 The HFCMSS offers services to connect individuals to permanent housing.
-Case Managers present at the shelter make rapid connections to a broad continuum of resources and permanent housing, emphasizing a short-term stay in the Bridge Housing bed.
+Case Managers present at the shelter make rapid connections to a broad continuum of resources and permanent housing, emphasizing a short-term stay.

 HFCMSS connects families to a Housing Navigator who assists individuals to gain access to permanent housing through referrals to housing programs (such as RRH, Permanent Supportive Housing, affordable housing, etc.).
 A case manager is assigned to an individual when the person enters the program and then helps the participant establish a connection to a Housing Navigator.
 A Housing Navigator assists individuals with Housing Navigation services.
-Housing Navigation services are available to individuals to support their housing placement goals and must be focused on assisting the participant in identifying and accessing permanent housing within the general ninety (90) days of the A Bridge Home stay.
+Housing Navigation services are available to individuals to support their housing placement goals and must be focused on assisting the participant in identifying and accessing permanent housing within the general ninety (90) days.
 Housing Navigation services may be provided onsite or offsite, and may also require participants' to be accompanied to off-site appointments.